jovian-explorer/oldgitt/README.md

 &nbsp;

 - 🔭 I’m currently studying M.Sc.
 Astronomy at IIT Indore.
-- 🌱 I’m currently learning working as an intern at Armstrong Space.
+- 🌱 I’m currently working as an intern at Armstrong Space.
 - 👯 I’m looking to work on anything related to planetary sciences.